-- 1. Total operating revenue was R 161,456 million in 2022/2023 and indicates an increase to R 162,724 million in 2023/24. - 2.
+- 1. Total operating revenue was R 161,456 million in 2022/2023 and indicates an increase to R 164,258 million in 2023/24. - 2.
 Revenue to be generated from property rates is R 25,198 million in the 2022/23 financial year and increases to R 26,259 million by 2023/24 which represents 8% of the operating revenue base of the Municipality and therefore remains a significant funding source for the municipality.
 The new General Valuation roll was implemented in the 2019/20 financial year. - 3.
-Services charges relating to electricity, water, sanitation and refuse removal constitutes the biggest component of the revenue basket of the Municipality totalling R 47,754 million for the 2022/23 financial year and indicates an increase to R 548,481 million by 2023/24.
+Services charges relating to electricity, water, sanitation and refuse removal constitutes the biggest component of the revenue basket of the Municipality totalling R 47,754 million for the 2022/23 financial year and indicates an increase to R 49,130 million by 2023/24.
 This is also a result of the change in budget presentation for free basic services, explained in this report.
 For the 2022/23 financial year services charges amount to 46% of the operating revenue base. - 4.
 Transfers recognised operating grants includes the local government equitable share and other operating grants from national and provincial government. - 5.
-Bulk purchases have slightly decrease over the years period escalating from R 24,300 million to R 21,669 million. - 6.
+Bulk purchases have slightly increased from R 24,894 million to R 25,961 million. - 6.
 Employee related costs and bulk purchases are the main cost drivers within the municipality and alternative operational gains and efficiencies will have to be identified to lessen the impact of wage and bulk tariff increases in future years.